Skip to main content

 ALTER TABLE [<db_name>.]<tbl_name>

-• If FORCE is not specified, you can recover the dropped partitions by using the RECOVER command within a specified period (1 day by default).
+2. After executing DROP PARTITION, you can recover the dropped partition by using the RECOVER command within a specified period (1 day by default).

-• If FORCE is specified, the partitions will be deleted directly regardless of whether there are any unfinished operations on the partitions, and they cannot be recovered.
+3. If DROP PARTITION FORCE is executed, the partition will be deleted directly and cannot be recovered without checking whether there are any unfinished activities on the partition.
 Thus, generally, this operation is not recommended.

 Add a temporary partition